MagicalTux/goro/README.md

 ## TODO

-* Rename project in compliance with PHP license (need to think of something cool)
 * Fix arguments passed by reference for builtin methods
 * Error reporting, lower level of errors (warnings, etc)
 * php.ini handling